mkutu/Nilgai/README.txt

-#Repository for the Nilgai binary and multigroup classification.
+# Repository for the Nilgai binary and multigroup classification.

-This tutorial walks you through implementing the trained CNN to classify camera trap images.
+This is a tutorial that implements a trained CNN to classify camera trap images.

+The reposiotry includes:
+* Instructions to install the appropriate dependencies
+* Trained weights for a binary and multigroup classifier
+* Jupyter notebooks to run inference on a sample of images
+* sample of test set images

-Python 3+ is required.
-If you don't have python installed, go to https://www.python.org/downloads/release/python-380/ and follow the instructions.
+The notebooks are designed to be run locally by cloning or downloading the project.
+It is highly recommended to create a virtual environment.
+This project requries Python 3+.
+If you don't have python installed, go to the official [python page](https://www.python.org/downloads/release/python-380/) and follow the instructions.
 Be sure to "add python to PATH" when you're asked and choose python 3.8 .
 Once you have python, move on to install and create a virtual env.
 See below instruction on installing a virtual environment on window10 or Mac OS X.

+# Getting Started
 Before installing and creating your venv, place the Supplemental_Materials folder in your Desktop folder.
 Next, open your command line and cd into the Nilgai folder which has been placed inside the Supplemental_Material folder.
 For Windows10, type: